niller-g/mlops/reports/README.md

 > *to the API to make it more ...*
 >
 > Answer:

 Yes, we built a FastAPI application (api.py) that loads our fine-tuned DistilGPT2 model.
 We set up a /infer endpoint, so users can post a JSON or form parameter prompt, and the model returns generated text.
 We also added /metrics using Prometheus Python client, which lets Prometheus scrape inference latencies, CPU usage, etc. We containerized the API in api_local.dockerfile, making it easy to spin up with Docker Compose.
 We also have the background thread **_start_system_metrics_collection** that collects system metrics (RAM, CPU, GPU memory) for each request.
 This makes us able track performance in real time, which is useful for debugging and general monitoring.

---- question 23 fill here ---

 ### Question 24